AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Some validators implement a `ALWAYS_EXECUTE` flag which causes them to execute every block regardless of whether they're in the committee or not.
 Validators who implement this flag are called "Executing Validators".

-After every succesful block proposal, these Executing Validators will retrieve the list of `TxHash` from L1 and attempt to re-execute all transactions in the block.
+After every successful block proposal, these Executing Validators will retrieve the list of `TxHash` from L1 and attempt to re-execute all transactions in the block.

 In the happy path, the Executing Validators are able to obtain the `TxObjects` and proofs required to do so.
 If the resulting state root does not match what was published to L1, they read the list of all committee members who signed the invalid block.